pszufe/HIF-standard/README.md

-## A set of Hypergraph Exchange Format (HIF) specification & validators
+## The Hypergraph Exchange Format (HIF) standard
 (Work-in-progress)

-Hypergraph Exchange Format (HIF) is a forthcoming standard for data exchange between the existing hypergaph libraries.
+Hypergraph Exchange Format (HIF) is a forthcoming standard for higher-order network data to facilitate seamless data exchange between existing higher-order network libraries.

+### Table of contents for this folder

+This repository is organized into the following folders:
+* `examples`: This folder contains examples of higher-order datasets in the HIF standard.
+For details of its contents, see the [README](/examples/EXAMPLES.md).
+* `requirements`: This folder contains a list of all dependencies used in this project.
+* `schemas`: This folder contains all schemas used for specifying the HIF standard.
+For details of what has changed with each version, see the [CHANGELOG](/schemas/SCHEMAS.md).
+* `src`: This folder contains addition functionality for checking against the HIF specification.
+* `tests`: This folder contains all of the unit tests used for validating that the schema is correct.
+* `tutorials`: This folder contains tutorials detailing how each library uses the HIF standard and how the HIF standard allows seamless integration between libraries.
+For details of its contents, see the [README](/examples/TUTORIALS.md).

 Initial assumptions about the core of the HIF data format:
 ```